SEKOIA-IO/documentation/docs/xdr/FAQ.md

 ## What is the timestamp based on?
-Based on event timestamp (created on the machine) and not on ingestion timestamp in SEKOIA.IO
+The event timestamp is based on the event timestamp (when it's created in the machine), not on the ingestion timestamp in SEKOIA.IO.

 # Logs
 ## Retention